Talk LIVE: Growing Your Career & Community

 - Jessica Noll, CBS6 TV Personality

 Learn more about our speakers:

-Ed Trask, Renowned Artist
+Mickael Broth, Renowned Artist

 Attendees will learn from local business and community leaders, be inspired by their passion, verbalize with thought leaders, and engage in lively discussions around how you, too, can advance your career while making a difference.
 You’ll also better understand the mission of Family Lifeline and the unique role we all can play in empowering families in our community to lead healthy, happy and independent lives.